ingo181/LAST-Stack/README.md

 # LAST-Stack
-This is the last Stack you need.
+This is the last stack you need.